dror27/dk-shack/vol1/songs/en/Shortness Of Your Breath.md

 Your blood runs freely down the column of your spine\
 The love you had is gone, but darling you're still fine\
 And you might find it shocking, but you are still alive\
-Darling, now's the time to turn the lights back on\
+Now's the time to turn the lights back on\
 \
 So in the morning when you wake\
 Suddenly, you realize there's really no mistake\